Pyrrha-Foundation/pyrrha-coin/doc/capd.md

 ## Architecture

 The network architecture consists of a set of anonymous, permissionless, IP accessible peer-to-peer nodes (called "peers") that store messages, and a set of "clients" that communicate with any peer to submit, retrieve, or search for messages, but do not store messages themselves.
 This is a semantic, not architectural distinction.
 A single node may behave as both peer and client.
-Nexa "full" nodes are leveraged to provide the peer nodes of this network (but it would be possible to make specialized CAPD-only nodes), and clients are typically light cryptocurrency wallets but actually may be any application.
+Pyrrha "full" nodes are leveraged to provide the peer nodes of this network (but it would be possible to make specialized CAPD-only nodes), and clients are typically light cryptocurrency wallets but actually may be any application.
 Leveraging the existing P2P architecture makes implementing this functionality much simpler since it amounts to the addition of a few new P2P messages types and CAPD message storage.

 ### Message Pool